luxas/kubeadm-workshop/README.md

 A brief walkthrough what the statements mean:
  - `podSubnet: "10.244.0.0/16"` makes `kube-proxy` aware of which packets are internal and external
- - `controllers: "*,-persistentvolume-binder"` disables the `persistentvolume-binder` controller
+ - `controllers: "*,-persistentvolume-binder,bootstrapsigner,tokencleaner"` disables the `persistentvolume-binder` controller
-   - since the ``persistentvolume-binder`` exec's out to an `rbd` binary and that binary is unavailable in the official controller-manager image combined with the fact that this is a `rook`-specific thing, it's better to run the `persistentvolume-binder` controller in a separately maintained image which has the `rbd` binary included.
+   - since the `persistentvolume-binder` exec's out to an `rbd` binary and that binary is unavailable in the official controller-manager image combined with the fact that this is a `rook`-specific thing, it's better to run the `persistentvolume-binder` controller in a separately maintained image which has the `rbd` binary included.
  - `horizontal-pod-autoscaler-use-rest-clients: "true"` tells the controller manager to look for [custom metrics](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/custom-metrics-api.md)